Paisley and pin-ups in a Bulgarian military ruin.

 The Cave Clan

-Founded in 1986 by a trio of Melbourne teenagers, the Cave Clan have charted storm drains right across Australia, in addition to natural caves, mines, old fortresses and a wealth of abandoned buildings.
+To date the Cave Clan have charted storm drains right across Australia, in addition to natural caves, mines, old fortresses and a wealth of abandoned buildings.
 While members of the Clan come from all walks of life, the organisation is famously secretive.

-The ANZAC Drain (or the 'Prahran Main Drain' as it is known by Melbourne Water) was so named because it was discovered by the Clan on ANZAC Day; the 25th April celebration which recognises the wartime efforts of the Australian and New Zealand Army Corps.
+It’s a local tradition that whoever discovers a ‘new’ drain has the right to name it.
+The ANZAC Drain was so named because it was discovered by the Clan on ANZAC Day; the 25th April celebration which recognises the wartime efforts of the Australian and New Zealand Army Corps.

-After the first 200m or so of red brick tunnel, reinforced concrete appears as the drain passes beneath a main road; here the tunnel rumbles from the sound of heavy traffic above.
+Stepping inside the drain at its outflow, the red brick tunnel disappears back beneath the river bank.
+After the first 200m or so, reinforced concrete appears as the drain passes beneath a main road; here the tunnel rumbles from the sound of heavy traffic above.
 When the concrete isn’t ringing with the echoes of engines, the still of the underground is punctuated by the regular chirping of crickets and constant dripping water.
 The walls are thick with spiderwebs, while cockroaches scuttle underfoot.

 The names of clan members graffitied onto the passage walls give this place a sense of deep significance, and sets the tone as one approaches the hallowed meeting place.
 There were a few names I recognised… but many more that I didn’t.

 A little further along, a painted sign reads: “TO THE CHAMBER.
 38 METRES.
 CC.”

 I had spotted the Chamber up ahead long before I knew what I was looking at.
 Natural light filters in from above, reflecting off the stream which follows a recessed path along the central gully.
 On either side of the brook, large, elevated platforms provide spacious seating areas.